Zemanta/go-secretcrypt/README.md

 **WARNING**: this software is in alpha state, use with caution.

 Utility for keeping your secrets encrypted.
+Also has a [Python version](https://github.com/Zemanta/py-secretcrypt).

 For example, you have the following TOML (or any format whose decoder supports TextUnmarshaler interface for custom values) configuration file